jakub-m/llama2-rs/README.md

   magically faster.

 - I didn't see much difference in performance when using shared or private GPU memory buffers.
 Maybe it's because of specific access patterns of the program.

-Other tools:
+Other:

 - ChatGPT was _very useful_ in learning `lldb` commands.

 - [mermaid](https://mermaid.live) is an absolutely fantastic tool for diagrams.

-- Monitor if you memory does not start to swap , with `sysctl vm.swapusage` or Activity Monitor.
+- Monitor if you memory does not start to swap , with `sysctl vm.swapusage` or -Activity Monitor.
 Your computation will instantly become dog slow.

+- 65520 is already an infinity in `f16`.

 [par_iter]: https://docs.rs/rayon/latest/rayon/iter/index.html